mikelward/unixtools/README.md

  * list major/minor numbers for block/character devices
  * customizable colors
  * sort by atime (access time, `-u`), not sure how useful this is?
+ * display setuid, setgid, and sticky files, and files with capabilities specially somehow?

 #### Incompatibilities
  * `-D` - lists only directories, rather than GNU Emacs Dired mode